 In late 2017 The Guardian newspaper began reporting stories of longstanding UK residents who were being wrongly classed as illegal immigrants and consequently, denied access to employment, healthcare and other services in the UK and targeted for removal.

 The overall number of people affected isn’t known.
 Attention initially focussed on people from Caribbean Commonwealth countries, particularly ‘Windrush children’ – people who came to the UK as children to join family members who had migrated post-WW2.
-But people from other countries have also been involved.
+But people from other countries have also been affected.

 What caused the problems?

 In theory they could resolve their difficulties by applying to the Home Office for confirmation of their status.
-However, issues such as the significant application fee, and the amount of supporting evidence required by the Home Office, posed additional practical obstacles for some people.
+However, issues such as the significant application fee, and the amount of supporting evidence required by the Home Office, posed additional obstacles for some people.

 Actions taken by the Government in response